 Instead of focusing on this WannaCry campaign and other single events, let us instead take a look at the bigger picture.

 The root cause of the WannaCry proliferation was a vulnerability (CVE-2017-0145), for which Microsoft had issued the MS17-010 patch in March 2017.
 The vulnerability was rated as critical and readily exploitable.
 Two months later many organizations had still not applied the patch.
-With a strong Patch Management procedure in place (we discussed it in a previous article here), the organizations would have identified and prioritized the implementation of such a critical patch wherever possible and in good time.
+With a strong Patch Management procedure in place, the organizations would have identified and prioritized the implementation of such a critical patch wherever possible and in good time.
 Compensating controls could have been applied to systems where the patching had not been possible.